 Furnace systems may be able to create hot air, but if there are any obstructions with the airflow, then the hot air will not blow.
 The ductwork, blower motor, and air filters each play a role in transporting hot air throughout a house.

-A Monkey Wrench Plumbing, Heating & Air technician applies hardware cloth to the ductwork to protect it from animals.
+A Monkey Wrench Plumbing, Heating, Air & Electric technician applies hardware cloth to the ductwork to protect it from animals.

 A furnace’s ductwork is crucial in providing hot air a pathway to flow.
 Rodents can chew through the ductwork, or the ductwork may deteriorate over time, causing hot airflow restrictions.
 Even if the airflow isn’t obstructed, a malfunctioning blower motor cannot blow hot air throughout the ductwork.